 Adventures in Ekkspyria

-Ekkspyria is a small and peaceful nation that sits nestled in a large natural basin, isolated from the rest of the world by the Silver Peak Mountains which surround it, and the turbulent Strithandi Sea to the south.
+Ekkspyria is a small and peaceful nation that sits nestled in a large natural basin, isolated from the rest of the world by the Silver Peak Mountains which surround it, and the turbulent Strithandi Sea to the south, and beyond even those is the Tempest, a great and terrible storm held at bay by powerful and ancient magic.
 Its neighbouring nations are Zanoclaeve, across the mountains to the north-west, and Biebrianno beyond the sea.

 Like other nations, the Kingdom of Ekkspyria has its roots in the Warring Times, having been founded as part of the peace treaty established by the Council of Kings.
 According to the histories, it was the only nation at the time that was not directly ruled by the King who was responsible for its founding, as well as the first to be governed by a woman; the honour of its governance was instead bestowed upon Aeskra, daughter of Aengvar Ruynder, the rightful king, owing to her father’s age and poor health at the time.
 After her father’s death many years later, the princess was finally crowned as Queen Aeskra I.